Rajput Regiment: 1962 Sino-Indian War

-Maj.
-B.K.
+Major B.K.
 Pant's company held fast against three waves of Chinese assaults and had suffered heavy casualties.
-Pant himself was wounded in the stomach and legs, yet he continued to lead and inspire his men, exhorting them to fight till the end to the last man.
-The Chinese, sensing that their obstacle in taking 2 Rajput's position lay with Maj.
-Pant, brought a volley of machine-gun fire on his position, killing him instantly.
+Pant himself was wounded in the stomach and legs, yet he continued to lead his men, exhorting them to fight till the end to the last man.
+The Chinese forces, realizing that Major Pant was the key obstacle to capturing 2 Rajput's position, they unleashed a barrage of machine-gun fire towards his position, killing him instantly.
 His last words were "Men of the Rajput Regiment, you were born to die for your country.
 God has selected this small river for which you must die.
 Stand up and fight like true Rajputs."
-He died proudly shouting the Rajput war cry, "Bajrang Bali ki Jai".
-Maj.
-Pant's company of 112 men had 82 killed and wounded.
+He died shouting the Rajput war cry, "Bajrang Bali ki Jai".
+Major Pant's company of 112 men had 82 killed and wounded.

-Not a single man from B, C or D Coys was awarded any gallantry medal as there was no one left to write the citations because there was no officer or JCO who was not killed or seriously wounded and taken POW.
-When the CO, Lt.
+No one from B, C or D Companies was awarded any gallantry medal, as there was no one left to write the citations, because there was no officer who was not killed or seriously wounded and taken POW.
+When the commanding officer, Lt.
 Col. M.S.
-Rikh was released from the POW camp, he wrote up the citations but the Indian government and Ministry of Defence made excuses and did not pay any attention to them.
+Rikh was released from the POW camp, he wrote up the citations but the Indian government and Ministry of Defence did not act upon them.
 There is a memorial erected to those who fought at Namka Chu, which is a tin shed with names still missing from it and names of people who were not present there have been put up.

-Out of 513 all ranks of 2 Rajput in battle, 282 were killed and 81 were wounded and captured.
+Out of 513 all ranks of 2nd Battalion Rajput in battle, 282 were killed and 81 were wounded and captured.
 90 others were taken prisoners when they tried to break out.
 Only 60 other ranks, mostly from the administrative elements, got back.

-4 Rajput under Lt.
+4th Battalion Rajput under Lt.
 Col. B. Avasthi was in the Sela-Bomdila area and it too had to face heavy odds.
-There was conflicting views among the senior commanders.
+There were conflicting views among the senior commanders.
 The brigade commander wanted to hold Sela, but the divisional commander wanted to fall back.
 The divisional commander and the corps commander both agreed to withdraw.
 This led to total chaos during the retreat as the Chinese had bypassed many positions and ambushed parties of the soldiers withdrawing in a number of places.
 The battalion broke up into a number of parties, one led by Lt.
-Col. Avasti was ambushed and he was killed along with 300 men.
+Col. Avasti was ambushed, and he was killed along with 300 men.